Here is a new trailer re-edited for my production company Skybok, which specializes in producing video profiles showcasing the world around us.

 What am I up to this week?
 Mostly editing, producing new content for Skybok…. check out its YouTube channel.
 I am using a Canon Xa10, Canon 5D MK2, Canon Rebel T5…..
 Editing in Adobe Premier CC.
 If you like travel, tourism, history – you might like it!

-Here are some of my favorite videos….mostly 1-2 minute profiles….more on Skybok’s blog here.
-If you like video production, digital media, audio-visual creation tips, entrepreneurship, behind-the-scenes stuff you might like it!
+Here are some of my favorite videos….mostly 1 minute profiles, or thereabouts….more on Skybok’s blog here.
+If you like video production, digital media, audio-visual creation tips, entrepreneurship, behind-the-scenes stuff – you might like it.

 I’m using a new website I found called CANVA for thumbnail images, like this one of Charleston’s Skybok profile.
 Canva is fantastic for any design projects you have! *Tip: Check out DeathToTheStock for brilliant stock images.